The 18th International Symposium on Translational Research in Oncology, Sept 24th-26th 2025

 ADVANCES IN ANTIBODY DRUG CONJUGATES

-Session Chair – Prof. John Crown, St Vincent’s Hospital; DCU; UCD
+Session Chair – Prof. Joe Duffy, St Vincent’s Hospital; UCD

 13:30 – 14:00 Cadherin 17- a novel target for antibody drug conjugates in colorectal cancer